Blinken to visit key US ally Saudi Arabia

 Washington (AFP) – US Secretary of State Antony Blinken will travel to Saudi Arabia next week at a time of touchy relations between Washington and its longtime Middle East ally, the State Department announced Friday.

-On the trip, Blinken will "discuss US-Saudi strategic cooperation on regional and global issues and a range of bilateral issues including economic and security cooperation," the State Department said.
+Blinken will participate in a ministerial meeting on Wednesday with the Gulf Cooperation Council, and on Thursday he will join a meeting in Riyadh of the 80-strong coalition of countries fighting the Islamic State group.

-He will participate in a ministerial meeting on Wednesday with the Gulf Cooperation Council, and on Thursday in a meeting in Riyadh of the coalition of countries fighting the Islamic State group.
+That meeting will home in on the spread of jihadist extremism in Africa and Central and South Asia, according to Ian McCary of the Department of State's Counterterrorism Bureau.

-Blinken's trip follows a recent visit to Saudi Arabia by White House National Security Advisor Jake Sullivan and nearly a year after President Joe Biden visited the country, with only mixed success in improving relations.
+The coalition will raise hundreds of millions of dollars to support community-level stabilization projects, said McCrary, and Blinken will announce a "significant" new US contribution, he said.

-Ties between Washington and Riyadh are complex and have frayed over US accusations of human rights abuses in the kingdom and unhappiness that the Saudis raised oil prices in collusion with Russia to profiteer from Moscow's invasion of Ukraine, rejecting US pleas to cap prices.
+The trip follows a recent visit to Saudi Arabia by White House National Security Advisor Jake Sullivan and comes nearly a year after President Joe Biden visited the country, with only mixed success in improving relations.

-The 2018 murder of US-based Saudi dissident journalist Jamal Khashoggi by Saudi agents with ties to the monarchy continues to dog bilateral ties.
+Ties are complex and have frayed over US accusations of human rights abuses in the kingdom --including the 2018 murder of US-based Saudi dissident journalist Jamal Khashoggi -- and unhappiness that the Saudis raised oil prices in collusion with Russia to profit from the Ukraine war, rejecting US pleas to cap prices.

-Last year Biden called for a review of the relationship after the Saudis cut oil production to force up prices.
+That led last year to US President Joe Biden ordering a review of the bilateral relationship, signaling his unhappiness.

 The Accords, launched by former president Donald Trump, have led to a number of Arab countries normalizing relations with the Jewish state.